Game theory: Foundation

-In 1950, the first mathematical discussion of the prisoner's dilemma appeared, and an experiment was undertaken by notable mathematicians Merrill M. Flood and Melvin Dresher, as part of the RAND Corporation's investigations into game theory.
-RAND pursued the studies because of possible applications to global nuclear strategy.
-Around this same time, John Nash developed a criterion for mutual consistency of players' strategies known as the Nash equilibrium, applicable to a wider variety of games than the criterion proposed by von Neumann and Morgenstern.
+In 1950, John Nash developed a criterion for mutual consistency of players' strategies known as the Nash equilibrium, applicable to a wider variety of games than the criterion proposed by von Neumann and Morgenstern.
 Nash proved that every finite n-player, non-zero-sum (not just two-player zero-sum) non-cooperative game has what is now known as a Nash equilibrium in mixed strategies.

 Game theory experienced a flurry of activity in the 1950s, during which the concepts of the core, the extensive form game, fictitious play, repeated games, and the Shapley value were developed.
 The 1950s also saw the first applications of game theory to philosophy and political science.
+The first mathematical discussion of the prisoner's dilemma appeared, and an experiment was undertaken by mathematicians Merrill M. Flood and Melvin Dresher, as part of the RAND Corporation's investigations into game theory.
+RAND pursued the studies because of possible applications to global nuclear strategy.

 Prize-winning achievements

 In 1965, Reinhard Selten introduced his solution concept of subgame perfect equilibria, which further refined the Nash equilibrium.
 Later he would introduce trembling hand perfection as well.
 In 1994 Nash, Selten and Harsanyi became Economics Nobel Laureates for their contributions to economic game theory.

 In the 1970s, game theory was extensively applied in biology, largely as a result of the work of John Maynard Smith and his evolutionarily stable strategy.
-In addition, the concepts of correlated equilibrium, trembling hand perfection, and common knowledge were introduced and analyzed.
+In addition, the concepts of correlated equilibrium, trembling hand perfection and common knowledge were introduced and analyzed.

+In 1994, John Nash was awarded the Nobel Memorial Prize in the Economic Sciences for his contribution to game theory.
+Nash's most famous contribution to game theory is the concept of the Nash equilibrium, which is a solution concept for non-cooperative games, published in 1951.
+A Nash equilibrium is a set of strategies, one for each player, such that no player can improve their payoff by unilaterally changing their strategy.

 In 2005, game theorists Thomas Schelling and Robert Aumann followed Nash, Selten, and Harsanyi as Nobel Laureates.
 Schelling worked on dynamic models, early examples of evolutionary game theory.
 Aumann contributed more to the equilibrium school, introducing equilibrium coarsening and correlated equilibria, and developing an extensive formal analysis of the assumption of common knowledge and of its consequences.

 In 2007, Leonid Hurwicz, Eric Maskin, and Roger Myerson were awarded the Nobel Prize in Economics "for having laid the foundations of mechanism design theory".
 Myerson's contributions include the notion of proper equilibrium, and an important graduate text: Game Theory, Analysis of Conflict.
 Hurwicz introduced and formalized the concept of incentive compatibility.

 In 2012, Alvin E. Roth and Lloyd S. Shapley were awarded the Nobel Prize in Economics "for the theory of stable allocations and the practice of market design".
 In 2014, the Nobel went to game theorist Jean Tirole.